 - Quality of reporting.
 The quality of reporting is just amazing.
 If the story needs it, it has facts, computer models, 3D animation, whatever it takes.
 The closest thing would be PBS in the US, but it has never approached this level of information.
 One of the shows I was watching had a computer animation that was better than anything I had ever seen on US TV just to demonstrate a point the speaker was saying.

 - Cultural values.
-I really like the Japan cultural values.
+I really like the Japanese cultural values.
 The stories are pro-social, human interest pieces as well as hard-hitting factual ones.
-It is clear that Japanese are constantly trying to improve everything, and this shows in every aspect of how they deal with the stories and people.
+It is clear that the Japanese are constantly trying to improve everything, and this shows in every aspect of how they deal with the stories and people.
 Three documentaries I watched made me cry because they were so touching without being manipulative.

 - One was about the culture surrounding horses in Japan in the farmland, and the touching things they do to care for animals.
 They honor and support a horse that doesn’t do any job just because its ancestors helped to break the hard ground that supported their ancestors.
 What a completely different way to value things.
 Instead of the US way of always looking for a quick buck, they have an enduring appreciation of those who help others and seek to replay that debt of help.

-- One was about a doctor who as a young doctor in his 20’s, saw a problem with the situation of poor people dying due to slow transportation to reach the hospital.
+- One was about a doctor who as a young doctor in his 20s, saw a problem with the situation of poor people dying due to slow transportation to reach the hospital.
 He found a way to get a helicopter to start flying into poor and under-served areas, created a network, and founded an entire staff to fix this problem.
-He wasn’t getting paid to do this, but he did it because he valued human life even the old and still continues to help make and save human lives and the under-served.
+He wasn’t getting paid to do this, but he did it because he valued human life even the old, and still continues to help make and save human lives and the under-served.

 There are many things we can learn from other cultures than the US.
 If our culture is truly a melting pot, then why not respect and value all of the cultures that have contributed to it?
 Surprisingly I also find information about the US on the NHK English website that I don’t find on US websites.
-It is fascinating to see different perspectives isn’t it?
+It is fascinating to see different perspectives, isn’t it?